-CSHC-EC has a plan to provide all residents with daily access to free remote videoconferencing, or similar communication methods, with authorized family members and/or guardians.
+CSHC-EC has a plan to provide all residents with access to free remote videoconferencing, or similar communication methods, with authorized family members and/or guardians during times of visitor restrictions.

 All of these communications shall be electronic in nature, or by a method selected by the authorized family member and/or guardian.